❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Create a table

-Create a table in your PostgreSQL database to store the data that will be replicated to Snowflake.
+Create a table in your PostgreSQL database to store the data, that we will then replicate to Snowflake.
 In addition, you may also need to set the replica identity to FULL for the table.

 _10